 A Zingerman’s tour host and our local guide are available at your disposal at all times.

 Transportation by air-conditioned private bus during the tour.

 What’s not included?

 A few meals on your own, which will be indicated in the itinerary

 Clean 5 star accommodations

-This afternoon we will meet at the Venice airport for a private transfer to our first homebase in Trieste, Italy.
-Upon arrival, you’ll check in and get ready for our welcome dinner and a get to know your fellow travelers.
+This afternoon we will meet at the Venice airport for a private transfer to our first home base in beautiful Friuli hills at the beautiful La Subida.
+Upon arrival you’ll be able to check in and get ready for our welcome dinner and get to know your fellow travelers.

-After breakfast we’ll head out into the lively city of Trieste, Italy.
+After breakfast we will check out and move to our new home in Trieste.
 Nestled in the this Venetian-influenced bay, we’ll take a historical walking tour with a local guide through the city itself, learning about the rich history and setting the story for the coming days.
 After our walk we’ll enjoy lunch at one of our favorite casual haunts known for its Austro-Hungarian influences (and also a favorite of the locals).
-The coming afternoon, we’ll take a dive into the the coffee and pastry culture of this area before heading to the hills for a beautiful meal showcasing some of the local wines along with an approachable introduction to the grape varieties and wine history of the region.
+The next afternoon, we’ll take a dive into the coffee and pastry culture of this area before heading to the hills for a beautiful meal showcasing some of the local wines along with an approachable introduction to the grape varieties and wine history of the region.

 *Tomorrow we head to Slovenia!